What is yoga?

 Inhale: Lift one thigh approximately parallel to the ground so your lower leg creates almost a 90

-Exhale and according to the rythm of your breathing put the foot on the floor.
+Exhale and according to the rhythm of your breathing put your foot on the floor.
 If you do this really

-slowly, challenging the length of you breath and your balance, you will become very focussed and
+slowly, challenging the length of your breath and your balance, you will become very focussed and

 Meditation of golden light

 You can imagine that you are breathing with your feet.
 The breath comes up through your feet and

 reaches your crown with inhale, and with exhale leaves your body through the feet again.

 You can add a golden light to it, with inhale entering your body and cleaning your body, bringing